danmaclean/summer_school_bioinfo/docs/03-alignment.md

 The `HTS SAMtools` tool `BAM-to-SAM` will allow you to turn the binary BAM file into a SAM file you can read.

   1. How good do the individual alignments look overall?
 Can you tell from the output?
 Is it useful to look at single alignments one by one?
-  2. Does the [SAM Specification](https://samtools.github.io/hts-specs/SAMv1.pdf) give you any further information from which you can judge the alignments?
-  3. In what cases might the individual alignments be useful?
+  2. In what cases might the individual alignments be useful?